 We are usually pretty bad about documenting these things for posterity, but fortunately someone remember to snap a picture on their phone during the signing.
 From left to right are Ward Rand (PADT Co-Owner), Gloria Ontiveros (CADCAM Co-Owner), John D. Clark (PADT’s Council), and Mario Vargas (PADT’s Sales Manager for 3D Printing):

 Customers who have existing support contracts with CADCAM Systems, will continue to be supported by them until those contract expire, including the purchase of their consumables and materials.
 When the contracts are up for renewal, they have the option to renew with PADT and we will be the source for their consumables and materials.
 Customers who are not on maintenance can contact PADT now for support:

 Repair and Maintenance: 480.813.4884 or firstname.lastname@example.org

 Those who wish to purchase material and consumables can do so over the phone, via email, or at our online store: padtmarket.com.

 This is an exciting time and we look forward to the growth and mutual success that this acquisition will bring.

 Big news this morning in the ANSYS world: ANSYS, Inc. has acquired SpaceClaim, makers of a very powerful 3D Solid Modeling tool that has been an add-on for ANSYS products for some time.

 Here at PADT we have been long time users of the SpaceClaim products, and big fans.
 This will certainly secure the focus of the SpaceClaim development team on continuing their work on providing simulation users with the tools they need to create, modify, and add intelligence to their geometry.
 The debate of DesignModeler vs. SpaceClaim seems to be settled!

-This is a great technology fit, and there seem to be some nice business advantages as well.
+This is a great technology fit and there’s another innovation as a financial tools using an invoice template to save time and money with it, there also seems to be some nice business advantages as well.